Saad-Riahi-Bejoud/hangman/README.md

 - Milestone_5.py: The main script containing the implementation of the Hangman game.
 - README.md: Documentation providing information about the project.

-License information
---
-This project is licensed under the AICore.